Charged particle motion and radiation in strong electromagnetic fields: Introduction

 An experimental scenario in which strong electromagnetic fields of nuclear origin extend over macroscopic volumes is afforded by aligned crystals~\cite{baier1998} (see also the review by \citet{uggerhoj.rmp.2005} and references therein).
 Ultrarelativistic positrons travelling through a crystal can be `channelled' along an axis of symmetry~\cite{lindhard.pl.1964,bogh.pl.1964}, where the screened electric fields of the nuclei sum coherently to a macroscopic, continuous field of magnitude $E \simeq 10^{13}~\text{V}\text{m}^{-1}$, which is typically a few millimetres in size.
 This corresponds to a quantum parameter $\chi_e \simeq \Energy_0 [100~\text{GeV}]$, where $\Energy_0$ is the energy of the positron.
 The equivalent strength parameter may be estimated as $a_0 \simeq p_\perp / (mc)$, where $p_\perp \simeq \Energy_0 \theta / c$ and $\theta \ll 1$ is the angle between the trajectory and the crystal axis.
 Planar channelling occurs when $\theta < \theta_c = \sqrt{2 U_0 / \Energy_0}$ (for positively charged particles).
 Setting $\theta = \theta_c$ and taking $U_0 \simeq 50~\text{eV}$ as a typical value of the crystal potential~\cite{uggerhoj.rmp.2005}, we obtain $a_0 \lesssim 6 \Energy_0^{1/2} [100~\text{GeV}]$.
 Lepton beams with the necessary 100-GeV energies, available at the Super Proton Synchrotron at CERN, have been used to measure photon emission~\cite{kirsebom.prl.2001,andersen.prd.2012} and electron-positron pair creation~\cite{belkacem.prl.1987} in the strong-field regime.
-The effect of radiation reaction, the modification to the charge dynamics caused by the emission of multiple hard photons, has been measured recently in the radiation emitted by channelled positrons~\cite{wistisen.ncomm.2018,wistisen.prr.2019}.
+The effect of radiation reaction, the modification to the charge dynamics caused by the emission of multiple hard photons, has been measured recently in the radiation emitted by channelled positrons~\cite{wistisen.ncomm.2018,wistisen.prr.2019}. {In all these cases, the processes of interest must be distinguished from a background of single-nucleus effects, including bremsstrahlung~\cite{uggerhoj.rmp.2005}.}